LarsK1/hass_solvis_control/README.md

 > **Notes:**
 > - Official Modbus specifications are partially outdated and contain errors.
-> - A revised SC3 Modbus specification is expected in 2025 (unofficial information from Solvis, late 2024).
+> - A revised SC3 Modbus specification is expected in 2025 (unofficial information from Solvis, Dec 2024).

 # Troubleshooting
 - On SC3 devices, the connection to Home Assistant can by verified: